-The best root apps unlock the true potential of your Android phone.
-With the right one installed on your Android device, you can get newfound capabilities, like removing preinstalled bloatware, boosting your phone's battery life and getting more processing power.
+The best root apps help you unlock your Android phone's true potential.
+With the right one installed on your device, you can get newfound capabilities, like removing preinstalled bloatware, boosting your phone's battery life, blocking ads on a system level and getting more processing power.

 Rooted apps aren't for everyone — we can spell out the reasons why you shouldn't root your Android device.
 That said, rooting enables you to use the superuser (or root) permissions of Android, giving you more control.
 And root apps can put that control to good use.

 Here's a closer look at some of the best root apps you can install on your Android device and what each one can do for you.

 Magisk Manager helps you do a “systemless root” of your phone, allowing you to access superuser permissions without changing your system partition like traditional rooting methods.

 That approach has a bunch of benefits, including the ability to keep receiving OTA updates to your OS, as well as making it easy for you to selectively hide the rooted status of your device from apps that use Android's SafetyNet feature to detect a rooted device.
 (These include Netflix and many banking apps.)
 It's effectively the best of both worlds, though as usual, rooting does involve a certain amount of risk and voiding your device's warranty.